MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 # Using the Microsoft Edge Add-ons API (in private preview)

 > [!NOTE]
-> The Microsoft Edge Add-ons API is currently in private preview, and the Publish APIs page is not yet available at Partner Center for everyone.
-The Microsoft Edge Add-ons API is under active development and the roadmap continues to evolve based on market changes and customer feedback.
-The plans outlined here are not exhaustive and are subject to change.
+> The Microsoft Edge Add-ons API is currently in private preview.
+The **Publish API** page is present at Partner Center only for participants of the private preview.
+The Microsoft Edge Add-ons API is under active development, and the roadmap continues to evolve based on market changes and customer feedback.
+The plans outlined here aren't exhaustive, and are subject to change.

 This article, along with the [Microsoft Edge Add-ons API Reference](addons-api-reference.md), provides an overview of the proposed Microsoft Edge Add-ons API.
 We look forward to your suggestions and feedback on the proposed API contracts.
 Please submit your feedback as an [Issue about the Add-ons API](https://github.com/MicrosoftDocs/edge-developer/issues/new?title=[Add-ons%20API]).